Rethinking BC’s lower carbon future

 In addition to releasing our pathway to 2050, we also commissioned a report by a leading energy and environmental consultancy to help us better understand different lower carbon pathways.
 The report concluded that by combining the strengths of our natural gas and electricity infrastructure, BC could achieve its GHG emissions reduction target for British Columbians for approximately $100 billion less than if we relied on electricity as a single energy source.1

 More ways we’re producing Renewable Natural Gas

-Energy conservation today means a cleaner tomorrow
+Energy efficiency today means a cleaner tomorrow

 Energy Pathways Report

 Learn how BC can achieve a transition to a lower carbon energy system by leveraging both electric and natural gas infrastructure.